emiAld36/CS4326-vox-py/README.md

 Vox Pyxis is an exploration of accessibility features in development more specifically voice recognition and TTS for the visually impaired.
 The application works with voice recognition, text-to-speech, and a SQLite database to allow users to create, view, update, and delete tasks.

+This video shows vox pyxis compiling and running, allowing me to create the database add a task, update a task and delte a task.
+It also shows initial set up, do to github restrictions it has no audio

 ![voxDemo](https://github.com/user-attachments/assets/83ed7ac6-4080-4dbf-9f6b-06e0ae2e69dc)